-A sequel to the popular Disney movie The Emperor's New Groove, KRONK'S NEW GROOVE is the story of a former henchmen turned head-chef.
+A sequel to the popular Disney movie The Emperor's New Groove, KRONK'S NEW GROOVE is the story of a former henchman turned head-chef.
 All is well until he gets word that his father is coming for a visit.
 He has never received a thumbs-up from his dad, so Kronk (voiced by Patrick Warburton) resorts to his old ways to present himself as a "success."
-In the end, Kronk's friends help him realize that he has success -- he has many friends, a career that he enjoys, and a peaceful, honest life.
+In the end, Kronk's friends help him realize that he has success: He has many friends, a career that he enjoys, and a peaceful, honest life.

 Is it any good?